 Dr Ed Smith said:

-"One of the many reasons for advocating this change is because we genuinely believe that the the deconditioning that occurs, on the patient journey, from acute admission into the wards and then into services like Bridlington care unit, could be better managed by managing the patient back in the community earlier on in their journey.
-Now, I'll take the point around, you know, how do we know that the services are up and running and ready to go, I take that.
+"One of the many reasons for advocating this change is because we genuinely believe that the deconditioning that occurs, on the patient journey, from acute admission into the wards and then into services like Bridlington care unit, could be better managed by managing the patient back in the community earlier on in their journey.
+Now, I'll take the point around, how do we know that the services are up and running and ready to go, I take that.
 But it is a little bit chicken and egg.
 We need to reinvest in those services we've invested in historically with units like Bridlington care unit, to be able to take that patient journey forward and make a step-change in managing patients in the community."

 The trust acknowledges concerns over whether community services are fully prepared to absorb the increased demand following the closure on June 1st, but insists that reinvesting funds previously tied up in units like Bridlington is necessary to make the required improvements in community care.